Finding the right Massage Therapist can be hard.

 Is this a setting where a gratuity tip expected, anticipated, or customary?
 Thus adding to your total cost per session.
 Or do they have a no tipping policy that makes the cost up-front and transparent?

-Some massages can feel like a "wham, bam, thank you ma'am" with no or minimal follow up.
-Massage therapy is therapy - there should always be even the briefest post-evaluation.
-And if there an in-depth, specific, and thoughtful post-care, that can be incredibly valuable.
+Some massages can feel like a revolving door experience, with no or minimal follow up.
+Massage therapy is therapy - there should always be at least a brief post-evaluation.
+And if there's an in-depth, specific, and thoughtful post-care conversation, that can be incredibly valuable.

 Perfect Massage Therapist Article Series